workco/code-assessment-web-ui/README.md

 git push --mirror git@github.com:my-github-account/my-assessment.git
 ```

-4. Clone the repo to start local development
+4. In the working directory of your choice, clone the repo to start local development

 ```
 git clone git@github.com:my-github-account/my-assessment